Korean International School of Hong Kong: Staff layoffs and bribery investigation

-Chadwick retired in July 2023.
-Daniel Hilton was appointed as the principal in August 2023.

 2016 corruption scandal

 In December 2016, The Korean International School of Hong Kong was discovered to have embezzled South Korean government subsidies, amendment of articles of incorporation, and appropriation of certain funding by board members.
 This highlighted a lack of transparency among school leadership, with the chairman, board members and some employees using embezzled money for their own personal use instead of educational purposes.
 Eventually, those involved were subjected to disciplinary actions.